-2.29.
-Bidding documents shall state that the bidder may express the bid price in any currency.
+- 2.36 Bidding documents shall state that the bidder may express the bid price in any currency.
 If the bidder wishes to express the bid price as a sum of amounts in different foreign currencies, they may do so, provided the price includes no more than three foreign currencies.
-Furthermore, the

-- Borrower may require bidders to state the portion of the bid price representing local costs incurred in the currency28 of the country of the Borrower. - 2.30.
-In bidding documents for works, the Borrower may require bidders to state the bid price entirely in the local currency, along with the requirements for payments in up to three foreign currencies of their choice for expected inputs from outside the Borrower's country, expressed as a percentage of the bid price, together with the exchange rates used in such calculations.
+Furthermore, the Borrower may require bidders to state the portion of the bid price representing local costs incurred in the currency27 of the country of the Borrower. - 2.37 In bidding documents for works (including design and build works), the Borrower may require bidders to state the bid price entirely in the local currency, along with the requirements for payments in up to three foreign currencies of their choice for expected inputs from outside the Borrower's country, expressed as a percentage of the bid price, together with the exchange rates used in such calculations.